danbeaumont95/danbeaumont95/README.md

 👋 Hi!
 My name's Dan and I am a full stack software engineer!
 I have over a year's experience as a software engineer for 3 different companies.

-👨‍💻 My main tech stack is MERN, however I also have commercial experience in Python, TypeScript, AWS, PSQL and much more
+👨‍💻 My main tech stack is MERN, however I also have commercial experience in Python, TypeScript, Django, AWS, PSQL and much more

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=danbeaumont95&show_icons=true&theme=radical)